Use this log calculator to easily calculate the logarithm of a number with a given base: logb(x). The default base is the natural logarithm e.

 Another scale which is logarithmic is the Richter earthquake magnitude scale, measuring the earthquake's energy release.
 Since it is logarithmic, an earthquake of magnitude 5 is 32 times stronger (101.5) than a magnitude 4 one.
 A magnitude 6 earthquake releases 1,000 times (103) more energy than a magnitude 4 one.

 The natural logarithm is used in calculating radioactive decay and half-life of radioactive elements - the natural logarithm of 2 is used in the formulas for exponential decay.
+A reminder: to compute the natural log of a number in this logarithm calculator, simply leave the "Base" field empty.

 Log calculations occur in fractals, entropy and chaos theory, as well as the analysis of computation complexity of different computer algorithms .
 They are valuable for describing algorithms in which a larger problem is divided into a set of smaller ones, and then the solutions of the smaller problems are joined to arrive at the solution of the larger problem.